luchagomez/cashier/Readme.md

 ***TEST 13***

-*DESCRIPTION*: Verify the quantity of products and total price in the cart when 1 GR1 and 3 CF1 items are added.
+*DESCRIPTION*: Verify the number of products, the rule applied, and total price in the cart when 1 GR1 and 3 CF1 items are added.

 *EXPECTED RESULT*:
  - The freeRule should be applied for GR1 items.